To learn more about bringing the Precious Prints Project® to your facility or college click the Inquire button. Inquire

 If you would like to donate to this project, you can do so through the Donate Now button.
 Donate Now

-Since that time, through the Student Nurses Association funding efforts and project management, more than 500 families have received a tangible linking remembrance of a child’s life that ended all too soon.
+Since the beginning of the project, through the Student Nurses Association funding efforts and project management, more than 1000 families have received a tangible linking remembrance of a child’s life that ended all too soon.

 A Note from a Mom